-As a Sprout Ideas Fellow, you get access to a seed grant, training and skill-building, mentorship and additional funding opportunities in support of a volunteer-led project.
+Sprout Ideas Fellows received access to a seed grant, training and skill-building, mentorship and additional funding opportunities in support of a volunteer-led project.

-All Fellows will receive a $500 grant upon completion of specific training and submitted project elements.
+All Fellows received a $500 grant upon completion of specific training and submitted project elements.

-Fellows have the opportunity to access additional funds raised from Fellowship partners and donors.
+Fellows had the opportunity to access additional funds raised from Fellowship partners and donors.

 Training and Peer Learning Circles

-Fellows will engage in a curated and supported learning experience that helps to build skills, connections and resilience as they implement their projects.
+Fellows were engaged in a curated and supported learning experience that helps to build skills, connections and resilience as they implemented their projects.

-The Fellowship is a 10-month guided skill-building experience from April 2023 to January 2024 with training, mentorship, seed grants and additional funding opportunities in support of a volunteer-led project.Read More
+The Fellowship was a 10-month guided skill-building experience from April 2023 to January 2024 with training, mentorship, seed grants and additional funding opportunities in support of a volunteer-led project.Read More

 Mission of the Fellowship

-The Sprout Ideas Fellowship aims to support over 100 youth from across Canada in implementing their own community impact projects.
+The Sprout Ideas Fellowship has supported over 120 youth from across Canada in implementing their own community impact projects.

 History of Successful Programs